4drian3d/TitleAnnouncer/README.md

             <td><code>/worldactionbar</code></td>
             <td>(Message)</td>
             <td>titleannouncer.actionbar.world</td>
-            <td>Sends an actionbar to the world in which the command was executed.</td>
+            <td>Sends an actionbar to the world in which the command was executed in Paper.</td>
         </tr>
         <tr>
             <td><code>/sendactionbar</code></td>